What is a National Certified Counselor?

-One who is certified as NCC also has satisfactorily completed a nationwide examination prepared and administered by NBCC, and graded by practicing professional counselors and counselor educators.
+One who is a Board Certified NCC also has satisfactorily completed a nationwide examination prepared and administered by NBCC, and graded by practicing professional counselors and counselor educators.

 In short, a National Certified Counselor is an individual well educated, thoroughly tested and is indeed well equipped to help others with their psychological, emotional, and relationship issues.